-The DEClaser 2100 printer uses electrophotographic laser technology to print text and graphics at speeds up to 8 pages/minute with a density of 300×300 dots/inch.
+The DEClaser 2200 printer uses electrophotographic laser technology to print text and graphics at speeds up to 8 pages/minute with a density of $300 \times 300$ dots/inch.
 The printer consists of an engine (print mechanism) and a controller (formatter) that are driven from host-based software to provide shared printer access from the Digital network.
-The printer can serve as a personal desktop printer or as a shared group printer, and is designed to print from 3,000 to 10,000 prints per month.
+The printer can serve as a personal desktop printer or as a shared group printer, and is designed to print from 5,000 to 12,000 prints per month.

-Some of the features of the DEClaser 2100 printer include:
+Some of the features of the DEClaser 2200 printer include:

-- Capacity for two external (optional) Digital ANSI-compliant font cartridges - Font downline loading capability - Support for both serial and parallel interfaces - Convenient user maintenance (one replaceable supply cartridge) - Ability to print on envelopes - Manual feeding capability
+- Duplex (two-sided) printing capability - · Two cassette trays with automatic switching capability - Capacity for two (optional) external Digital ANSI-compliant font cartridges - Font downline loading capability - · Support for both serial and parallel interfaces - Convenient user maintenance (one replaceable supply cartridge) - · Ability to print on envelopes - Manual feeding capability